BedrockLauncher/BedrockLauncher/README.md

 Open .sln project file in visual studio and press build button

 ## Download and install
-To install latest build download and launch [Installer.exe]: https://github.com/XlynxX/BedrockLauncher/releases/latest/download/Installer.exe from releases.
+To install latest build download and launch [Installer.exe](https://github.com/XlynxX/BedrockLauncher/releases/latest/download/Installer.exe) from releases.

 ## Known issues
 Launcher may not work until you download Minecraft from store at least once <br />